Fair coins tend to land on the same side they started: Evidence from 350,757 flips: Introduction

 \section{Introduction}

 A coin flip---the act of spinning a coin into the air with your thumb and then catching it in your hand---is often considered the epitome of a chance event.
-It features as a ubiquitous example in textbooks on probability theory and statistics \citep{kerrich1946experimental, feller1957introduction, jaynes2003probability, kuchenhoff2008coin, gelman2002you} and constituted a game of chance (`capita aut navia'--`heads or ships') already in Roman times (\citealp{macrobius431saturnalia}, $\sim 431$ AD, 1.7:22).
+It features as a ubiquitous example in textbooks on probability theory and statistics \citep{kerrich1946experimental, feller1957introduction, jaynes2003probability, kuchenhoff2008coin, gelman2002you} and constituted a game of chance (`capita aut navia'--`heads or ships') already in Roman times (Macrobius \cite{macrobius431saturnalia}, $\sim 431$ AD, 1.7:22).

 The simplicity and perceived fairness of a coin flip, coupled with the widespread availability of coins, may explain why it is often used to make even high-stakes decisions.
-For example, a coin flip was used to determine which of the Wright brothers would attempt the first flight in 1903; who would get the last plane seat for the tour of rock star Buddy Holly (which crashed and left no survivors) in 1959; the winner of the European Championship semi-final soccer match between Italy and the Soviet Union (an event which Italy went on to win) in 1968; which of two companies would be awarded a public project in Toronto in 2003; and to break the tie in local political elections in the Philippines in both 2004 and 2013.
+For example, a coin flip was used to determine which of the Wright brothers would attempt the first flight in 1903; who would get the last plane seat for the tour of rock star Buddy Holly (which crashed and left no survivors) in 1959; who would be the winner of the 1968 European Championship semi-final soccer match between Italy and the Soviet Union (an event which Italy went on to win); which of two companies would be awarded a public project in Toronto in 2003; to break the tie in local political elections in the Philippines in both 2004 and 2013; finally, this year a coin flip was used to determine whether a \$5,000,000 game show prize would be doubled or whether the contestant would be eliminated.

 Despite the widespread popularity of coin flipping, few people pause to reflect on the notion that the outcome of a coin flip is anything but random: a coin flip obeys the laws of Newtonian physics in a relatively transparent manner \citep{jaynes2003probability}.
 According to the standard model of coin flipping \citep{vulovic1986randomness, keller1986probability, engel1992road, strzalko2008dynamics, strzalko2010understanding}, the flip is a deterministic process and the perceived randomness originates from small fluctuations in the initial conditions (regarding starting position, configuration, upward force, and angular momentum) combined with narrow boundaries on the outcome space.
 Therefore the standard model predicts that when people flip a fair coin, the probability of it landing heads is 50\% (i.e., there is no `heads-tails bias'; conversely, if a coin would land on one side more often than the other, we would say there is a `heads-tails bias').\footnote{Some even assert that a biased coin is a statistical unicorn---everyone talks about it but no one has actually encountered one \citep{gelman2002you}.
 Physics models support this assertion as long as the coin is not bent \citep{woo2010bent-b} or allowed to spin on the ground \citep{jaynes2003probability, kuchenhoff2008coin}.}